Chandipura virus: Outbreaks

 Between June and August 2003, 329 children contracted the virus, and 183 died in Andhra Pradesh and Maharashtra states of India.
 Further sporadic cases and deaths in children were observed in Gujarat state in 2004.
-In 2009, there were 52 positive cases, and 15 fatalities I n Maharashtra.
-In 2010, there were 50 positive cases and 16 fatalities in an outbreak in Gujarat in Kheda District, Vadodara District, and Panchmahal District.
+In 2009, there were 52 positive cases, and 15 fatalities in Maharashtra.
+In 2010, there were 50 positive cases and 16 fatalities during an outbreak in Gujarat in Kheda District, Vadodara District, and Panchmahal District.
 Between 2009 and 2011, there were 110 positive cases, and 3 fatalities.
 Sandfly bites were blamed for the outbreak, as they inhabit cracks in walls or parts of homes made of sand or mud.
 Sporadic cases appeared in Gujarat in 2014 and 2016.
 In 2016, a girl from Ahmedabad succumbed to the virus.
 In 2019, another girl from Bhayli, Vadodara succumbed to the virus.

-In July 2024, the so far largest outbreak occurred, particularly affecting children in Sabarkantha district of Gujarat.
+In July 2024, the largest outbreak so far occurred, particularly affecting children in the Sabarkantha district of Gujarat.
 The outbreak raised public health concerns due to the rapid spread and the severity of symptoms observed.
-At the end of July, 38 deaths caused by the virus were confirmed, and there remains a speculative death toll of 48.
+At the end of July, 38 deaths caused by the virus were confirmed, and there remained a speculative death toll of 48.